 This is the second in a series of six articles focused on unlocking new business value with finance and analytics.
 Follow the link at the bottom to explore more content.

-Within any organization today, financial planning and analysis (FP&A) can be a struggle—especially when it comes to management reporting at the highest level.
+Within any organisation today, financial planning and analysis (FP&A) can be a struggle—especially when it comes to management reporting at the highest level.
 Increasingly, leaders across the C-suite require a complete, accurate, and real-time view of data-driven financial insights—to make quick, informed, and sound decisions.

 Whether they are trying to define sales objectives, bolster the supply chain, develop HR strategies, manage business risk, achieve sustainability goals and improve their ecological footprint, or do something else to strengthen their organizations, CXOs across the enterprise need a better view of the finance picture.
 C-suite leaders also play a key role in shaping that picture—providing the data and essential input that powers the finance function.